eflorespalma/IoCAutofac/README.md

 # IoCAutofac
-An example of usage and IoC Autofac with a MVC and WCF project.
+Using Autofac in a WCF and MVC project.